MOOI-Project-UvA/rule-editor/README.md

     - **_activeField_**: The role of the claim-duty that is currently selected by the user
     - **_generateLabelAutomatically_**: If true, labels (_shortName_ and _fullName_) are generated automatically for the claim-duty

 - [`booleanConstruct`](./gui/src/model/booleanConstruct.js): This class is used to specify a combination of frames.
 Frames are combined using functions, e.g. boolean operators like OR and AND.
 A `booleanConstruct` can be nested: it can combine other boolean constructs as in: `booleanConstruct_1` AND `booleanConstruct_2`.
-A `booleanConstruct` is a tree, where the leafs are _frames_ and all other nodes are _booleanConstructs_.
+A `booleanConstruct` is a tree, where the leafs are `facts` and all other nodes are _booleanConstructs_.
 It has the following attributes:
     - **_frame_**: This attributes holds a frame in case the booleanConstruct is a leaf, i.e. it is a single frame, not a combination of frames.
     - **_children_**: If the booleanConstruct is not a leaf (i.e. _frame_ is not null), this attribute is a list of booleanConstruct objects.
     - **_operatorToJoinChildren_**: The function with which to join the childeren, e.g. a boolean operator.